ubports/docs.ubports.com/appdev/guides/dependencies.rst

       }
     }

-If the library does not contain a CMake configuration, you may use the `qmake` or `custom` template instead.
-If you choose `custom`, you need to add a `build` command.
+If the library does not contain a CMake configuration, you need to use the `qmake` or `custom` template instead.

-You should define a custom app build directory via the ``dir`` param as shown above.
-Otherwise a `clickable clean` (which is part of the default `clickable` command) would delete the library's build directory, too.

 Optionally, configure the compilation by adding ``build_args``, which may look like this:

 .. code-block:: JSON
-   :emphasize-lines: 7-12
+   :emphasize-lines: 6-11

     {
       "template": "cmake",
-      "dir": "build/app",
       "libraries": {
         "LIBNAME": {
           "template": "cmake",